Other vegetable recipes

 3

 Weigh the pumpkin flesh to know how much sugar you are going to need to prepare.
 Put it in a large pot with about 750 grams (26.4 oz) of sugar per kilo of pumpkin flesh.
 You can also add orange peel and vanilla flavoring if you wish.
+These additions can enhance the taste by adding a citrusy aroma and a hint of sweetness.
 Now turn on the oven and keep it at around half power.

 How To Make Squash Jelly - Step 3